 NOTE: Do not use lithium batteries in this unit.
 A good safety measure is to replace the batteries at least once a year, or at the same time you change your clocks for daylight saving time.
-A missing or improperly installed battery will render the unit inoperable.
+Loss of AC power and a missing or improperly installed battery will render the unit inoperable.